vain0x/milone-lang/docs/refs/syntax.md

         app_expr suffix_expr
         | suffix_expr

-Minus `-` is unary operator.
-It is distinct from binary `-` operator buy putting it in front of argument without no space between them.
+Unary operators.
+It's distinct from infix notation by putting the operator in front of argument with no space between them.

-    minus_expr = '-' app_expr
+    prefix_expr = ('-' | '&&') app_expr

 Binary operators.
 Precedence from higher to lower: